venkataravuri/nexthink-assignment/README.md

 #### 🎌 Ingestion Gateway

 Ingestion Gateway is a horizontally scalable bi-directional communication service to captures 'Collector Agent' emitter events/data, validates them and deliver to relevant Kafka topics to further processing.
 The validation includes,
-1. Authenticate Collector Agents through Client Certificates or other credentials/token-based mechnisms.
+1. Authenticate Collector Agents through Client Certificates or other credentials/token-based mechanisms.
-2. De-compress, perfrom schema & semantic validation of Payloads along with JSON vulneriblity checks.
+2. De-compress, perform schema & semantic validation of Payloads along with JSON vulnerability checks.
 3. Induce tracking/trace id (if not exists)
 4. Rate-limits (may require **Redis with sliding-window pattern**)